Twisted conjugacy and separability: Nests and complete twisted conjugacy separability

 \begin{proposition} Let \(G\) and \(H\) be groups and let \(\varphi,\psi \in \Hom(H,G)\).
 Then the twisted conjugacy class \([1]_{\varphi,\psi}\) is a nest in \(G\). \end{proposition} \begin{proof} The set \(\{ (\psi(h),\varphi(h)^{-1}) \mid h \in H \} \) is a pre-nest in \(G \times G\).
 Its corresponding nest in \(G\) is exactly \([1]_{\varphi,\psi}\). \end{proof}

 At first glance, this result does not appear to be all that useful.
 After all, we want to study separability of \emph{all} twisted conjugacy classes, and not just the class of the identity.
-The following \lcnamecref{lem:equivto1isenough} and \lcnamecref{prop:Htwistconj} show that studying the separability of the twisted conjugacy class of the identity is, in fact, sufficient.
+The following \zcref[nocap,noref]{lem:equivto1isenough} and \zcref[nocap,noref]{prop:Htwistconj} show that studying the separability of the twisted conjugacy class of the identity is, in fact, sufficient.

 \begin{lemma} Let \(G\) and \(H\) be groups, let \(g,k \in G\) and let \(\varphi,\psi \in \Hom(H,G)\).
 Then

 \end{lemma}